Girlset

-Girlset, formerly known as Vcha, is an American girl group based in Los Angeles.
+Girlset (stylized in all caps), formerly known as VCHA, is an American girl group based in Los Angeles.
 The group was formed by JYP Entertainment and Republic Records through the reality competition show A2K in 2023.
 The group consists of four members: Camila, Lexi, Kendall, and Savanna.

-The group originally debuted as a six-member group alongside members KG and Kaylee under the name Vcha, before KG departed in December 2024 and Kaylee departed in July 2025.
+The group originally debuted as a six-member group alongside members KG and Kaylee under the name VCHA, before KG departed in December 2024 and Kaylee departed in July 2025.
 The remaining four members rebranded as Girlset in August 2025.

+Since rebranding as Girlset, the group has released 4 singles: "Commas" in August 2025, "Little Miss" in November 2025, "Tweak" in March 2026, and "Chat" in July 2026.